-Vaginal Vein Treatments in Cheshire
+Vulvar & Vaginal Vein Treatment in Cheshire

 Medical practitioners employ a grading system to determine the severity of your vulvar varicosity.
 Grade one indicates a mild case, with some women not even realising that they have varicose veins in their vagina.
 Grades two to four are used when the damaged veins are visible.

-Treatment of Vaginal Veins
+Treatment of Vaginal Varicose Veins

 The presence of vaginal veins does not have to be a life sentence.
 Those veins that have developed during pregnancy often disappear of their own accord, and we have some very effective treatments available for the ones that linger.

-An examination of the affected vein will determine the degree to which it is damaged and will guide us in deciding on the best course of treatment.
+Examining the affected vein will determine the degree to which it is damaged and will guide us in deciding on the best course of treatment.

-We offer the following treatments for blue veins in your vagina:
+We offer the following treatments:

-- Sclerotherapy and Foam Sclerotherapy
+- Foam Sclerotherapy